-records by selecting domain using proper check box.
-By clicking on Export button export process will start and when it will be finished, you will be able to download a CSV file.
-An example of CSV file is shown in the appendix B on page 95.
+By clicking on the Export button, the export process will start and when done, you will be able to download a CSV file.
+An example of CSV file is shown in appendix B on page 97.

-I Fields and value exported in CSV file are not the same shown in GUI (i.e. date values are exported as Unix Timestamp microseconds).
+Fields and values exported in the CSV file are not the same as shown in the GUI (i.e. date values are exported as Unix Timestamp microseconds).